Vinay Prasad: COVID response

+In response to the COVID-19 pandemic, Prasad used social media to promulgate misinformation and take a contrarian stance.
+He repeatedly attacked public-health leaders and agencies, declaring "These pieces of shit are still lying.… They're still fucking lying.", and asserting "The CDC lied repeatedly, and all the employees at CDC and AAP who told us to cloth mask 2 year olds should be fired for stupidity."
+Prasad stated that "[We'd] probably be better off as a result of not having the FDA".

+Prasad dismissed Long COVID calling it "overblown," and alleging that Ed Yong "invent[ed] long Covid."
+He dismissed people with Long COVID with "Haha double long covid.
+Just like double IPA!", and dismissed protective masking as "Masking without evidence is an untreated mental illness plaguing public health," urging "Break every home test.… The testing profiteers are killing us," and warning critics that "When you're dead, no one will ever think about you ever again".

-In October 2021, Prasad prompted social media controversy when he published a blog post comparing the U.S. COVID-19 pandemic response to the beginnings of Adolf Hitler's Third Reich.
-Bioethicist Arthur L. Caplan said that Prasad's arguments were specious and ignorant, and science historian Robert N. Proctor said that Prasad was "overplaying the dangers of vaccination mandates and trivializing the genuine harms to liberty posed by 1930s fascism".
+In October 2021, Prasad prompted social media controversy when he published an essay warning that restrictions on movements during future pandemics could lead to a suspension of elections and compared such an outcome to the rise of Adolf Hitler's Third Reich.
+Bioethicist Arthur L. Caplan said that Prasad's arguments were specious and ignorant, and science historian Robert N. Proctor said that Prasad was "trivializing the genuine harms to liberty posed by 1930s fascism".

 In November 2021, Prasad expressed his opinion that pediatricians should warn parents about risks of COVID immunization such as myocarditis.
 However, physician Jonathan Howard noted that Prasad was selectively omitting that myocarditis from the vaccine was always mild and that COVID disease itself carried much higher risks, including a worse form of myocarditis which would not be consistent with the tenets of medical informed consent.

 In January 2022, the conservative periodical City Journal published an opinion piece by Prasad in which he attempted to demonstrate that the American public health organizations were not being honest in their response to the COVID-19 pandemic.
 Writing for Science-Based Medicine, epidemiologist Lynn Shaffer criticized Prasad's article for the various "mistruths" it contained about face masks as a COVID-19 mitigation measure, for example the unevidenced claim that mask wearing was stunting children's language development.
 In Shaffer's view Prasad's writing "lean[s] heavily on pushing people's emotional hot buttons" and amounted to a form of fearmongering.

 Prasad was an early member of the Urgency of Normal, a group that in 2022 campaigned against quarantines and mask mandates in schools during the COVID-19 pandemic.
 He spoke in support of repealing such mandates in a March 2022 interview.